To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 The LG G4 has a lot going for it but makes this list as our favourite TV for wall mounting due to its Zero Gap mount, which helps it look extremely stylish while hanging from your wall.
 Don’t write it off if wall mounting isn’t your thing, however, as there’s also a model that comes with a traditional stand.

 Whichever option you go for, you’ll be getting exceptional picture quality.
-The G4’s MLA OLED panel is able to hit impressive levels of brightness, is incredibly colour-accurate, and there are effective picture presets for just about every occasion.
+The G4’s MLA OLED panel can hit impressive levels of brightness, is incredibly colour-accurate, and there are effective picture presets for just about every occasion.
 It’s also a superb pick for gamers thanks to the inclusion of four HDMI 2.1 ports, all of which support current-gen gaming features including 4K/120Hz, VRR and ALLM.
-The latest iteration of LG’s webOS smart platform is another strength and includes a new AI-enhanced helpdesk to ensure you get the most of your purchase.
+The latest iteration of LG’s webOS smart platform is another strength and includes a new AI-enhanced helpdesk to ensure you get the most out of your purchase.

 HDR10+ support is absent and reflections on the silver frame can be distracting in blacked-out rooms but these are minor issues rather than deal breakers.
 All things considered, the LG G4 is one of the best premium TVs on the market.